Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

     7. Refresh the browser to ensure that both example tasks remain excluded from the task list/there remains no task list displayed - confirming the action of deleting the task item has been updated to local storage.

 ### Functionality
-Google Chrome Developer was the principal tool used throughout the build to text functionality and device responsiveness.
+Google Chrome Developer was the principal tool used throughout the build to test functionality and device responsiveness.
 Additionally, in the latter stages, application responsiveness was tested via live user testing across a range of mobile, tablet and deskotp devices.
 All feedback provided as part of this testing has been considered and, where necessary, incorporated into the application.

 ### Bugs
 * Geolocation functionality, as currently developed, does not appear to be supported on Safari or Firefox.